webda2l/symfony-docs/security.rst

            return $data;
        }

+.. versionadded:: 7.3

+    Support for hashing passwords with ``crc32c`` in session serialization was introduced in Symfony 7.3.

 If you're having problems authenticating, it could be that you *are* authenticating successfully, but you immediately lose authentication after the first redirect.